How you can work with Government Digital Service (GDS) to create a register.

 Building the register

-The custodian and GDS will agree how the register will be updated and hosted.
-GDS will start to develop a tool for the custodian to help them update the register.
+The custodian and GDS will agree how the register will be hosted and that it meets the technical standards.

-The custodian must find any lists published elsewhere (such as on data.gov.uk or GOV.UK) that duplicate or contradict the information in the register.
+GDS and the custodian must find any lists published elsewhere (such as on data.gov.uk or GOV.UK) that duplicate or contradict the data in the register.

 Publishing the register

 The custodian will be able to revise the register before it’s published by GDS.
-The register will now be in ‘beta’ and service teams can use it to build digital services.
+The register will now be ready to use by service teams.